YassineDER/LinkedOut/README.md

 ```
 You can then start to work on each sub-directory separately and commit your changes like you would do with a normal git repository.

-**Note:** Pushing from any of the sub-directories will trigger the CI/CD pipeline and deploy the whole project.
+**Note:** Pushing from any of the sub-directories (including the root) will trigger the CI/CD pipeline and deploy the whole project.
 If you want to avoid this, add `[skip ci]` to the end of your commit message.

 # Part 2: Setup the database